privacybydesign/pbdf-website/pages/en/irma-start.md

 (large) number *hash( PIN | nonce )*, sends this hash value to the MyIRMA server, and deletes your PIN from its memory.
 If the hash value matches the number that the server stores for you, the app and server are connected, and your login has succeeded.
-A succesful attacker can possibly extract the nonce from your IRMA app, but that is not so useful.
+A successful attacker can possibly extract the nonce from your IRMA app, but that is not so useful.
 The only thing that the attacker can do is try out all 100,000 possible PIN codes: for each attempt *X*, the number